Gallo13/Value-at-Risk/README.md

 # Value-at-Risk
-Python and Tkinter program to get the value at risk for stock portfolio using the Historical Simulation Method
+Python, Tkinter and MySQL program to get the value at risk for stock portfolio using the Historical Simulation Method